fereshtehaghaei/Machine-Learning-Exoplanets/README.md

 To help process this data, I created machine learning models capable of classifying candidate exoplanets from the raw dataset.

-### Preprocessed the Data
+### Preprocessed & Cleaned the Data

-* Preprocessed the dataset prior to fitting the model.
+* Data was first read in from a csv file, and null columns and null rolls were dropped.
 * Performed feature selection and remove unnecessary features.
+* Used `ExtraTreesClassifier()` and stored those top ten features as a series to be used as my `X` values.
+* The `koi_disposition` column contained the classification values of each exoplanet candidate and would be used as my `y` values.
 * Used `MinMaxScaler` to scale the numerical data.
-* Separated the data into training and testing data.
+* Separated the data into training and testing data.`train_test_split`
+* This process and method was used for all four models.

 ### Tuned Model Parameters

 * Used `GridSearch` to tune model parameters.
-* Tuned and compared at least two different classifiers.

 ### Reporting